 My blog post today continues the series examining British female pianists and teachers.
-The lady in the spotlight last week was Mathilde Verne and this week her sister, Adela is receiving the star treatment!
+The pianist in the spotlight last week was Mathilde Verne and this week, we focus on her sister, Adela.

 Adela Verne was born in 1877 and was an important English pianist and composer of German descent.
 She was considered one of the foremost female pianists of her generation and she frequently toured the world playing in all the major concert halls.
-Adela was born into a very musical family (she had nine siblings altogether) and three of her sisters were also notable pianists or composers: Mathilde, Alice and Mary (Mathilde and Alice (like Adela) adopted the surname Verne, whereas Mary kept the family’s original surname, Wurm).
+Adela was born into a musical family, she had nine siblings altogether, and three of her sisters were also notable pianists or composers: Mathilde, Alice and Mary.
+Mathilde and Alice, like Adela, adopted the surname Verne, whereas Mary kept the family’s original surname, Wurm.

 Clara Schumann heard Adela play when she was a small girl and was so impressed that she wanted to take her to Frankfurt for study, as she had done with Mathilde, however her parents would not permit this.
 Instead, she was instructed by Mathilde and Alice, and later by Clara Schumann’s daughter Marie Schumann.

 At age 13 she made her debut with Tchaikovsky’s Concerto No.1 in B flat minor, conducted by Sir August Manns at the Crystal Palace concerts series.
 Tchaikovsky himself heard of this astonishing young prodigy and wanted to meet her.
 The following year she was introduced to Ignacy Jan Paderewski.
 He was so impressed with her playing that he predicted a great future for her and subsequently taught her at his home in Switzerland.